Nebraska Shakespeare Records

 The researcher assumes full responsibility for conforming with the laws of copyright.
 Whenever possible, Archives & Special Collections will provide information about copyright owners and related information.
 Securing permission to publish or use material is the responsibility of the researcher.
 Note that unless specifically transferred to the University of Nebraska at Omaha, any applicable copyrights may be held by another individual or entity.
 Further information about copyright policy is available at http://libguides.unomaha.edu/library_policies.

-Prior to acquisition by UNO, these materials were held by the Creighton University Drama Department.
+Prior to acquisition by UNO, the initial records received by the repository were held by the Creighton University Drama Department.

 New material added March 9, 2016: Programs from performances, marketing material, board of trustees material, press releases, press clippings, and other promotional material for the organization from circa 2000-2010, from the home of Shari Hofschire who worked for Nebraska Shakespeare before her retirement.

 New material added September 9, 2018: These materials remained in department storage after the retirement of Theatre Professors Doug Patterson and Cindy Phaneuf.
 Professor Scott Glasser gathered together these items and transferred them to University Archives.

 New material added November 30, 2022: Records received from the Nebraska Shakespeare offices via Board Chair Adrian Blake after the organization announced its closure.

 The Nebraska Shakespeare Festival is a joint operation of UNO and Creighton University.
 The materials in this collection were initially acquired from Creighton University.

 Additional accruals for the collection were sent by Nebraska Shakespeare to Archives and Special Collections on an irregular schedule.
 The final accrual from the offices was transferred in 2022.